ALS Guidance

 More on my professional work in health care, including scientific publications and helping to launch various drugs and devices, is here.

+Questions?
+Comments?
+Tips?
 The result of these rather belated thoughts is this site.
 Please use the Contact Form for questions, comments, or topic suggestions.

-As well as ALS, much of the content here applies equally well to people with mobility impairments from other conditions, such as spinal cord injury (SCI), multiple sclerosis (MS), muscular dystrophy, Parkinson's, and stroke.
+In addition to ALS, much of the content here applies equally well to people with mobility impairments from other conditions, such as spinal cord injury (SCI), multiple sclerosis (MS), muscular dystrophy, Parkinson's, and stroke.

 New research, resources, and experiences in ALS and mobility impairments emerge daily.
 I will be updating these pages, and adding new ones, accordingly.
-The current queue includes toileting, living room stuff, resources, and travel.